July 02, 2020

 Product Analytics Tools: Cost and Privacy Limitations

-In this section, we look at the drawbacks in the single-platform analytics tools with regards to the cost and privacy aspects.
+In this section, we look at the drawbacks in the single-platform analytics tools with regard to the cost and privacy aspects.

 Companies use tools like Mixpanel, Amplitude, Pendo, and others for understanding user behavior in the context of a software product.
 This is in part due to the tools’ primary focus – they are built for product analytics—but also due to the way that their pricing scales.
 Many of these tools would be very valuable for analyzing both web and app behavior (and building a picture of the entire customer journey!).
 Still, the reality is that most companies can’t afford to pay a per-user cost for their non-monetized visitor and user traffic (as we wrote about in our previous post on MTU pricing).